alanjwade/fcxc-stats/scraper/pages/README.md

 - Keep the original HTML structure intact for better parsing
 - If you have both `url` and `file` specified, `file` takes precedence
 - Test with the sample file first: `pages/sample_results.html`
+- **Note**: HTML files in this directory are excluded from git tracking to avoid committing large source files

 ## File Structure